rushairer/go-pipeline/README.md

 Notes
 - Start may deliver a second concurrent start attempt as ErrAlreadyRunning via errs.
+- Done semantics: each Perform run replaces the internal done channel.
+Concurrent multi-start semantics are not guaranteed; prefer using the done returned by Start for the current run.
 - You may choose not to consume errs; if the buffer fills, new errors are dropped (non-blocking, no panic).
 - DataChan() follows "writer closes".
 Close it when you want a lossless final flush and graceful exit.
 - For multiple runs on the same instance, do NOT close the data channel between runs; control lifecycle with context.